Getting the basics right

-This process is greatly under-used and under-achieved in many organisations, particularly if or when they believe that they have ‘cracked’ incident management and so therefore are ‘doing’ ITIL.
-Why is this? – mostly because its under-estimated and generally misunderstood – certainly in practical terms of how to make it work successfully.
+This process is greatly under-used and under-achieved in many organisations, particularly if or when they believe that they have ‘cracked’ incident management and so, therefore, are ‘doing’ ITIL.
+Why is this? – mostly because it’s under-estimated and generally misunderstood – certainly in practical terms of how to make it work successfully.

 The value of effective problem management however cannot be over-stressed.
-This is the process that ‘changes the game’ and starts to improve service quality – not just IT efficiency, or incident management practise.
+This is the process that ‘changes the game’ and starts to improve service quality – not just IT efficiency, or incident management practice.
 The result of successful problem management is the removal and eradication of issues, not just the speedy resolution of faults.
-So its about actually delivering on being ‘proactive’ and removing underlying causes and issues – this has been talked about in IT for some time but rarely achieved consistently and successfully.
+So it’s about actually delivering on being ‘proactive’ and removing underlying causes and issues – this has been talked about in IT for some time but rarely achieved consistently and successfully.

 The reason for this and the real ‘problem’ with problem management is a basic misunderstanding of what it involves and how to make it work.
-The expectation is that it’s another process that can be systematically implemented, like incident, and which can be defined and administered at a technical or administrative level.
-There are significant technical and admin components and inputs to problem management, but its fundamentally a business process, not an operational one.
+The expectation is that it’s another process that can be systematically implemented, like an incident, and which can be defined and administered at a technical or administrative level.
+There are significant technical and admin components and inputs to problem management, but it’s fundamentally a business process, not an operational one.

 Yes.
-Its about classifying opportunity and risk, clarifying priority and impact and escalating necessary decision-making to the appropriate levels of management in the appropriate language and context.
+It’s about classifying opportunity and risk, clarifying priority and impact, and escalating necessary decision-making to the appropriate levels of management in the appropriate language and context.
 Then, getting resolution and closure and actioning or communicating this back to the relevant people involved.

-In simple terms and as an example, a basic problem that requires a financial decision to spend some money (e.g. improving resilience to reduce downtime), may never be actioned because the people who can make that decision are not presented with the options in terms of risk and value to the business – or the issue just never is presented to them at all as its hidden as a IT admin issue.
+In simple terms and as an example, a basic problem that requires a financial decision to spend some money (e.g. improving resilience to reduce downtime), may never be actioned because the people who can make that decision are not presented with the options in terms of risk and value to the business – or the issue just never is presented to them at all as it’s hidden as an IT admin issue.

 The simple answer is to think person and capability rather than process and function.
-The right person with the right sort of skills and approach will be far ore successful than setting up some processes and expecting them to deliver results by themselves.
-Of course processes are needed – particularly with larger organisations – but essentially every organisation needs someone with a particular profile and skill-set to grasp this and make it work.
+The right person with the right sort of skills and approach will be far more successful than setting up some processes and expecting them to deliver results by themselves.
+Of course, processes are needed – particularly with larger organisations – but essentially every organisation needs someone with a particular profile and skill-set to grasp this and make it work.

 These skills and attributes are: